fusioncha0s/Wyoming-Satellite/README.md

 sudo systemctl restart wyoming-satellite.service
 ```

-## Install local wake word and its dependencies
+## Install local wake word and its dependencies. if you are going to use the wakeword service on the Rasberry pi.
+Else, you can skip this step,

 Change the directory to the wyoming satellite directory
 ```sh